zapabob/ROCm/README.md

 The develop branch of this repository contains content for the next ROCm release.

+## ROCm Documentation

+ROCm Documentation is available online at [rocm.docs.amd.com](https://rocm.docs.amd.com).
+Source code for the documenation is located in the docs folder of most repositories that are part of ROCm.

-## How to build documentation via Sphinx
+### How to build documentation via Sphinx

 ```bash
 cd docs